National Umma Party: Sudanese Revolution

+Sudanese civil war

+On 24 February 2025, the party removed Major General Fadlallah Burma Nasir as its acting leader after he affixed his signature on the agreement establishing the Sudan Founding Alliance and a Government of Peace and Unity aligned with the Rapid Support Forces on 22 February.
+He was replaced by Mohamed Abdallah Al-Douma.
+However, Nasir rejected his dismissal and ordered the dissolution of the party's Presidential Institution.

 Factions

-The most prominent Umma faction was UPRR.
-Another faction of UPRR is led by Information Minister Alzahawi Ibrahim Maalik.
+The most prominent Umma faction was the UPRR.
+Another faction of the UPRR is led by Information Minister Alzahawi Ibrahim Maalik.

 Another faction is Umma Party (Collective Leadership) (UPCL), led by Dr. al Sadiq al Hadi al Mahdi, who is the nephew of Mubarak al Fadil and first cousin of Sadiq al Mahdi.
 Dr. al Sadiq is the son of Imam al Hadi al Mahdi who led a faction of the Umma Party that al Mahdi's faction in the 1960s.
 Dr al Sadiq is an adviser to the President of Sudan.
 UPCL became part of the government and agreed to continue cooperation with Sudan's ruling National Congress Party in the mid-interim period after 2008.

-The last faction is the Federal Umma Party, led by Ahmad Babiker Nahar, ex-Secretary General of UPRR who formed his party because he was wrongfully fired al Fadil.
+The last faction is the Federal Umma Party, led by Ahmad Babiker Nahar, ex-Secretary General of UPRR who formed his party because he was wrongfully fired by al Fadil.
 He became a member of Environment and Physical Development.